 We kindly ask for a contribution of 50p per week towards the children's snack fund.
 This money is also put towards cooking ingredients and Forest school snacks.

 Two Nursery children already enjoying books in class!
 We love this!

 Every week we will be selecting a child from our 'pot of fairness' to take our very special 'Bedtime Story Box' home for the weekend.
 Inside you will find a hot chocolate drink, tasty treats, our special friend 'Lacey Lamb' and a very exciting story.
 We would love to see a photograph of you sharing the story.

-Look who has the Bedtime story box this week!
+Who has the Bedtime story box this weekend?

 We ask you to remember not to send children to nursery in their best clothes as they do get messy exploring paint and being in the outside environment doing various activities (– such as the mud kitchen and gardening) – these are messy activities and although children wear aprons they spill things and wipe their hands on their clothes.
 If your child comes home looking dirtier than you sent them to nursery it is usually a good sign that they have been learning loads, exploring and being curious and creative!

 One of the most important skills for your child to learn is to develop their independence.
 We can support this in many ways e.g: encouraging them to put their own coat on, getting dressed, putting on shoes etc. These things do require patience because of course it is always quicker if we do these things for them.
 Putting them in easy clothes to take off and put on again – such as tracksuit bottoms and nothing with fiddly fastenings.
 This builds up children’s confidence even when it is encouraging them to just have a go themselves.
 Shoes and socks are really difficult but it is good for them to practice.